thiagolepidus/thoth-onix/README.md

   `Mandatory`

-  Identify the Information record which you send out about that product
+  Identify the information record which you send out about that product.

+  **ISBN** recommended.

 </details>

 <details>
   <summary>NotificationType</summary>